OpenAgentsInc/v2/docs/migration.md

    - Check that all users, threads, and messages have been migrated correctly.
    - Ensure that relationships between entities are maintained.
    - Verify that derived fields (like `name` and `username`) are populated correctly.
+   - Check that fields that previously contained null values have been properly handled with default values.

 2. Update any application code that relies on the old database structure:
    - Replace Vercel Postgres queries with Convex queries.
    - Update any code that assumes integer IDs to work with Convex's string IDs.
+   - Ensure that your application can handle the default values (0) for fields that might have been null in the original database.

 3. Test all functionality thoroughly to ensure the migration hasn't introduced any issues:
    - Test user authentication and profile management.
    - Verify that threads and messages are displayed correctly.
    - Check that all CRUD operations work as expected with the new Convex backend.
+   - Pay special attention to features that involve fields that previously could have been null.

 4. Update documentation to reflect the new data structure and any changes in querying or data management processes.